scikit-hep/scikit-hep.github.io/pages/developers/style.md

 you are ready to start checking more, you can look at adding `check_untyped_defs`, `disallow_untyped_defs`, `disallow_incomplete_defs`, and more, up until `strict`.
 You can add these *per file* by adding a `# mypy: strict` (or any other less stringent check) at the top of the file.
+MyPy does not support pyproject.toml configuration yet.

 ## Flake8